-Figure 1: Evolution of m for p(t) = 0.
+Fig. 3.
+Evolution of m for p(t) = 10.

-On Fig.1, we note that, as expected for very low prices of energy, all agents choose to heat their home and they move to this choice together.
-On Fig.2, for an intermediate price of energy, the households stay more or less in the same configuration.
 The important point here is that they are grouped around the same state.
-And in the third case, we can see on Fig.3 that when the cost related to energy is high, the population wants to be better insulated.
+And in the third case, we can see in Fig. 3 that when the cost related to energy is high, the population wants to be better insulated.
 And once again, all the players have the same behavior.
-These solution involve pure bundling.
+These solutions involve pure bundling.